Sébastien Vézina Partner, Lawyer

 Partner

-Sébastien Vézina is a partner in the firm’s Business Law group.
+Sébastien Vézina is a partner in the firm’s Business Law group and the Head of the Sports and Entertainment Law team.

 Sébastien’s expertise lies in his exemplary ability to negotiate complex commercial agreements, in accordance with the highest standards of the legal industry.
 Recognized by the clients for his strong interpersonal skills, keen business sense and availability, he always adapts his strategic and legal advice to the business reality of the companies and organizations he works with.